aws-iot-builder-tools/iot-reference-architectures/cross-account-publish/certificate-based-stack/README.md

 $ DESTROY=1 cdk destroy
 ```

+`destroy.sh` has been provided as a convenience script to do this.

 The temporary environment variable `DESTROY=1` is required.
 This prevents CDK from looking for a CSR file since it is
 only required to synthesize and deploy the stack.